olinjs/olinjs/lessons/02-express-templating/README.md

 #Lesson 2 - Express and Templating

 ##Express
 Now that we've explored Node.js a little, we will abstract the details away with the [Express](http://expressjs.com/) development framework.
-Before, in the Node Beginner's Book, our code looked a lot like this:
+Before, in learnyounode, our code looked a lot like this:
 ```javascript
 var http = require("http");